What is Profitability Index?

 Profitability Index Formula

-Another variation of the profitability index formula adds the initial investment to the net present value (NPV), which is then divided by the initial investment.
+Another variation of the PI formula adds the initial investment to the net present value (NPV), which is then divided by the initial investment.

-The primary use-case for the profitability index is for ranking projects and capital investments.
+In corporate finance, the primary use case for the PI ratio is for ranking projects and capital investments.

-The higher the profitability index, the more attractive the proposed project is and the more likely it will be pursued.
+The higher the PI ratio, the more attractive the proposed project is and the more likely it will be pursued.

-For some general guidelines on interpreting the profitability index:
+For some general guidelines on interpreting the PI ratio:

-- If the profitability index is >1, then NPV will be positive.
+- If PI Ratio is >1, then NPV will be positive

-- If the profitability index is <1, then NPV will be negative.
+- If PI Ratio is <1, then NPV will be negative

 The major distinction between the two is that the profitability index depicts a “relative” measure of value whereas the net present value (NPV) represents an “absolute” measure of value.